-- 2.21 The Local Development Plan is seeking a high proportion of proposed residential development on previously used, brownfield sites in the Northern Connections Corridor 67%.
-In concentrating on previously developed sites, an emphasis should be placed on those which will be more likely to be marketable in the continuing, uncertain housing climate. - 2.22 In the case of the site being promoted, a comprehensive housing development, providing a range of housing types could be achieved which addresses site constraints and delivers a good design solution to complement the edge of settlement location.
+2.21 The Local Development Plan is seeking a high proportion of proposed residential development on previously used, brownfield sites in the Northern Connections Corridor - 67%.
+In concentrating on previously developed sites, an emphasis should be placed on those which will be more likely to be marketable in the continuing, uncertain housing climate.

+2.22 In the case of the site being promoted, a comprehensive housing development, providing a range of housing types could be achieved which addresses site constraints and delivers a good design solution to complement the edge of settlement location.
+A Masterplan for the site was submitted at previous stages of the Plan process.
 A revised Self Assessment of the site against accepted Sustainability Appraisal/Strategic Environmental Assessment criteria is included in Appendix 2.
 The Council's assessment of the site is challenged in the following section.